aaronbloomfield/slp/docs/hw-git.md

 - Pick some file.
 While it doesn't matter what it is, it will have to have a number of lines of text (or source code, or whatever) to modify.
 - Create a separate branch, and call it whatever you want
-- Edit the **same** part of the file in both branches, committing after each edit
+- Edit the **same** part of the file in both branches, committing after each edit.
+However, the changes must be *different* (if you make the *same* edit in both branches, there is nothing to merge!)
 - Merge the branches.  git will create a conflict-resolution file, which you **MUST** copy (and commit) as conflict.merge.txt so that we can see it.
 Fix the conflicts (however you would like), and finish the merge of those branches.
 - Delete any extra branches other than master.